 Panasonic GH2 versus Panasonic GH3

 The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were announced, respectively, in September 2010 and September 2012.
 Both the GH2 and the GH3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GH2 and the Panasonic GH3 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH2 – represents the basis or 100 percent across all the size and weight measures).